dd060606/FilesTransfer/README.md

 # FilesTransfer
-FilesTransfer allows you to transfer files securely within your company or with your friends
+FilesTransfer allows you to securely transfer files within your company or with your friends from the command prompt.
+This program is written in C++ with Qt.